 With doctors’s wellness and well-being becoming crucial discussions right now, Caroline Elton’s book could not come at a better time.
 Titled Also Human: The Inner Lives of Doctors the book talks about what it means to be a doctor today.
 Join Paul Grant as he reviews the book.

 We all recognize that being a Doctor is hard work.
 Physically, mentally and emotionally.
 Very few other professions require the same amount of commitment, dedication and emotional engagement.

-A recent report has shown that Doctors have significantly fewer sick days than all other workers in the NHS.
-It is simply not the done thing to phone in sick, to believe that one is letting one’s team or patients down and to take the same advice that one might give to others – to look after yourself.
+A recent report has shown that Doctors have taken significantly fewer sick days than all other workers in the NHS.
+It is simply not the done thing to phone in sick.
+It is hard for doctors to believe that one is not letting one’s team or patients down and to take the same advice that one might give to others; to look after yourself.

-Doctors have to cope not only with the stress of helping people cope with disease and suffering on a daily basis and taking significant responsibility for people’s lives, but also having to work in a poorly managed and organized health service.
-Which is chronically underfunded and over managerialised.
+Doctors have to cope not only with the stress of helping people cope with disease and suffering on a daily basis.
+They also have to take significant responsibility for people’s lives, and also have to work in a poorly managed and organized health service.
+Which is chronically underfunded and over managerialized.

 Drawing on extraordinary case studies and decades of work supporting clinicians, Also Human presents a provocative, perceptive and deeply humane examination of the modern medical profession.

-Normally, the decision to go for a career in Medicine is often made around the age of 16 – a well-recognised time for informed decision-making!
-It is difficult for anyone to form a realistic expectation of what life as a Doctor might be like at that stage, so when years later you may be stuck in a complex and messy job, it can be hard to see a way through or a way out.
+Normally, the decision to go for a career in medicine is often made around the age of 16.
+A well-recognized time for informed decision-making!
+It is difficult for anyone to form a realistic expectation of what life as a Doctor might be like at that stage.
+So when years later you may be stuck in a complex and messy job, it can be hard to see a way through or a way out.

-“A huge number of experiences brought me to my belief that the NHS doesn’t care.
-That it chews people up, spits them out”.
+A huge number of experiences brought me to my belief that the NHS doesn’t care.
+That it chews people up, and spits them out.

-Purchase Also Human: The Inner Lives of Doctors on Amazon
+You can purchase Also Human: The Inner Lives of Doctors on Amazon